SkipWasHere/sd-gopostal/README.md

 FOR NOW THIS IS ONLY FOR QBCORE I WILL PUSH A UPDATE FUTHER IN THE FUTURE FOR ESX

+P.S - This is my very first script from scratch... i will add third eye for post boxes in the future too.

 ## Features
 - Fast setup based!
 - Easy Config.lua